SwiftGL/swiftgl.github.io/learn/01-hello-window.md

 The first two parameters set the location of the lower left corner of the window.
 The third and fourth parameter set the width and height of the rendering window, which is the same as the GLFW window.
 We could actually set this at values smaller than the GLFW dimensions; then all the OpenGL rendering would be displayed in a smaller window and we could for example display other elements outside the OpenGL viewport.

-Behind the scenes OpenGL uses the data specified via glViewport to transform the 2D coordinates it processed to coordinates on your screen.
+Behind the scenes OpenGL uses the data specified via `glViewport`{:.nf} to transform the 2D coordinates it processed to coordinates on your screen.
 For example, a processed point of location (-0.5,0.5) would (as its final transformation) be mapped to (200,450) in screen coordinates.
 Note that processed coordinates in OpenGL are between -1 and 1 so we effectively map from the range (-1 ...
 1) to (0 ..< 800) and (0 ..< 600).
+{: .alert .alert-info}

 ## Game loop

 We don't want the application to draw a single image and then immediately quit and close the window.
 We want the application to keep drawing images and handling user input until the program has been explicitly told to stop.
-For this reason we have to create a while loop, that we now call the game loop, that keeps on running until we tell GLFW to stop.
+For this reason we have to create a while loop, that we now call the <span><mark>game loop</mark></span>, that keeps on running until we tell GLFW to stop.
 The following code shows a very simple game loop:

 {% highlight swift linenos %}
 while glfwWindowShouldClose(window) == GL_FALSE